MPCStats/docs/docs/getting-started/deployment/servers/remote/manually.md

    ```

 ## `setup_env.sh` Options
-The `setup_env.sh` script can take multiple options to set up the environment for running multiple servers.
+The `setup_env.sh` script can take multiple options to set up an environment for running multiple servers.
 For example, if you intend to run `Coordination Server`, `Data Compumer API Server` and `Notary Server` on one server, you can execute the following:
 ```
 ./setup_env.sh --coord --consumer --notary
 ```